shankarcs/scripted-and-declarative-pipeline-demo/README.md

 - Apart from the above, install the Blue-Ocean plugin in Jenkins to be able to view the Junit Test Reports.
 We assume that Docker is already installed in the Jenkins server.
 ```

-**A demonstration of Declarative Pipeline with Stages to run a Python script**
+**A demonstration of Scripted Pipeline with Stages to run a Python script**

 ```
 node('master') {